International Women’s Day: My chance to reflect on service with fellow female combat veterans in northern Iraq

 While serving in the Navy in Afghanistan, I was able to assist with a program that helped local women learn how to vote for the first time in history.
 While serving in other parts of the Middle East, I taught military tactics and weapon skills for security forces—this allowed women in a region with significant gender equality challenges to learn how to defend themselves, their families, and their communities.
 With Spirit of America, I’ve had an opportunity to continue empowering women in some of the world’s most challenging places.
 For example, in Colombia I’ve worked with deployed US troops to implement agriculture projects that provide economic alternatives such as organic coffee farms to women and children forced to grow coca by criminal organizations.
 And, this week, I’m supporting an IWD event in collaboration with the US military in the West African country of Chad.

-While I cherish all of those experiences, I recently had an experience that was truly life changing.
+While I cherish all of those experiences, I recently had an experience that was really life changing.
 In partnership with an organization that Spirit of America considers a close friend, The Kurdish Project, and in honor of IWD, we wanted to highlight and support the female peshmerga of northern Iraq.
 These women are not only fighting for their rights as women, but also fighting to free their families and communities from the Islamic State (IS).
 You can watch my interviews here.

 I had the honor of meeting these courageous women warriors to learn about what drives them and what messages they wanted to send to other women around the world who might be struggling.